-The Further Mathematics course covers both A-Level Mathematics and A-Level Further Mathematics.
-It extends the understanding gained in A-Level Mathematics to higher levels, as well as exploring new topics, such as imaginary numbers.
-It is advantageous to students considering studying Mathematics at university.
-Also, students wishing to study Physics or Engineering will benefit from meeting the Mathematics they might need at this stage of their education.
-Students who select A-Level Further Mathematics as one of their choices should not select A-Level Mathematics as well, as A-Level Mathematics is incorporated into the Further Mathematics course.
-Please note that A-Level Further Mathematics counts as a double subject (two A-Levels).
+Further Mathematics extends the understanding gained in A-Level Mathematics to higher levels, as well as exploring topics afresh.
+It is advantageous to students who are considering studying Mathematics at university.
+Also, students who wish to study Physics or Engineering at degree level will benefit from meeting the Mathematics they might need at this stage of their education.